Decentralized linear quadratic systems with major and minor agents and non-Gaussian noise: Introduction

 When there is only one minor agent, our model is similar to the two agent problem considered in~\cite{Swigart2010, Swigart2010a, Swigart2010b, Swigart2011, Lessard2011a, Lessard2012, Lessard2015a, Lessard2013}.
 However, none of these results are directly applicable: \cite{Swigart2010, Swigart2010a, Swigart2010b} restrict attention to state feedback; \cite{Lessard2011a, Lessard2012, Lessard2015a} consider output or partial output feedback in continuous time systems but restrict attention to linear feedback strategies; \cite{Lessard2013} considers output feedback but assumes that the noise is Gaussian.
 A model similar to ours has been considered in~\cite{Lessard2012a, Swigart2011}.
 In~\cite{Lessard2012a}, a continuous time system with major and minor agents with output feedback is considered but it is assumed that there is no cost coupling between the minor agents, the system dynamics is stable, and attention is restricted to linear strategies.
 In~\cite{Swigart2011}, a discrete time system with a major and a single minor agent is considered but it is assumed that the system dynamics is stable and attention is restricted to linear strategies.

 Our first main result is to show that the qualitative features of centralized control of linear quadratic control continue to hold for decentralized control of linear systems with major and minor agents.
 In particular, we show that: \begin{itemize} \item The optimal control action of the major agent is a linear function of the major agent's MMSE estimate of the state of the entire system.
 The corresponding gains are determined by the solution of a single ``global'' Riccati equation that depends on the dynamics and the cost of the entire system. \item The optimal control action of the minor agent is a linear function of the minor agent's MMSE estimate of its local state and the major agent's MMSE estimate of the local state of the minor agent.
-The corresponding gains are determined by the solution of two Riccati equation: a ``global'' Riccati equation that depends on the dynamics and the cost of the entire system and a ``local'' Riccati equation that depends on the dynamics and the cost of the minor agent. \end{itemize} Moreover, the MMSE estimate of both the major and the minor agents do not depend on the choice of the control strategy.
-Thus, there is a two-way separation between estimation and control.
+The corresponding gains are determined by the solution of two Riccati equation: a ``global'' Riccati equation that depends on the dynamics and the cost of the entire system and a ``local'' Riccati equation that depends on the dynamics and the cost of the minor agent. \end{itemize} Moreover, there is a separation between estimation and control.
+The MMSE estimation strategies of both the major and the minor agents do not depend on the choice of the control strategies.
+In addition, the choice of the controller gains does not depend on the estimation strategies used by the agents.
 See Theorem~\ref{thm:main} for a precise statement of these results.
 Note that the MMSE estimator of the major agent is a linear function of the data while the MMSE estimator of the minor agent is a non-linear function of the data.

 Our second main result is to show that the best linear strategy has the same structure as the optimal strategy where the MMSE estimate is replaced by the LLMS estimate.
 Moreover, the LLMS estimate does not depend on the choice of the control strategy.